Sloan-Performing-Arts-Center/venue-audio/QL5.md

 ## Navigating with User-Defined Keys (UDKs)

-Some features/pages are more easily accessed using user-defined hard keys to the right of the screen.
+Some features/pages can be accessed more easily using the user-defined hard keys to the right of the screen.

-### Common UDK Uses
+### Recommended UDK Uses

 1. **Use `UDK 1` as a universal "Home" button**.
 No matter what menu you're in, this will return you to the default screen state.